J-Ramalho/industRial/docs/8_generalDOEs.md

 3   carrot               20    3
 ```

+In the summary() output we can see the plan factors with 3 products, 3 levels of dry matter target, 2 levels for speed and 2 levels for particle size.
 Using this the team has simple copied the experiment plan to an spreadsheet to collect the data:

 ```{}
 juice_doe %>%
   write_clip()
 ```

-and after a few day the file completed and ready for analysis looked like:
+and after a few days the file completed with the test results cames back ready for analysis

 ```r